-Some community colleges offer certificate programs for UNIX operating systems and their open source counterparts, Linux systems.
-Universities sometimes also offer these programs, typically through continuing education or extension departments.
-These certificate programs are designed to train information technology (IT) professionals to become proficient administrators of the multitask operating systems.
-They are designed for those who already have a working knowledge of information technology and systems administration, but who need a more comprehensive tutorial in Linux/UNIX systems.
+Linux certificate programs are designed to train information technology (IT) professionals to become proficient administrators of the multitask operating systems.
+They are meant for those who already have a working knowledge of information technology and systems administration, but who need a more comprehensive tutorial in Linux/UNIX systems.
 Earning a certificate might provide these professionals with the credentials necessary to move up in their careers or take on new roles in their fields.

 There are few prerequisites for enrolling in a Linux certificate program.
 Individuals should have a basic knowledge of computer systems before applying.
-Additionally, most applicants have some practical, real world knowledge in the field of systems administration.
+Additionally, most applicants have some practical, real-world knowledge and work experience in the field of systems administration.

 - Linux system fundamentals